chrismorales/unittest_coverage_talk/docs/index.rst

 ==================

 * What is coverage?
+* Code Coverage in Python
+* Structuring Your Tests

 * Different types of provable coverage such as line coverage, statement coverage, branch coverage.
 * What approaches and questions to ask yourself when writing unit tests.